marisacasillas/Yeli-CLE/__TO-DO.md

 # check on refs
-- need bib info: ACLEW CDS from John
-- need bib info: Learning from overhearing paper from Laura
-- Check on Penny refs for YD

 # other
+- integrate SCL comments and send back
 - anonymized versions of docs
+- create shiny page
-- cover letter
+- finalize cover letter
-- OSF
+- upload submission docs to OSF
-- shiny page